Darvaz (region): History

+The emirate formed following the collapse of the Mongolian empire, as one of a number of small statelets along the remote mountainous portion of the Panj river valley.

 Traditionally it was able to maintain its independence against its more powerful neighbors.
 At the beginning of the 16th century, the region was caught up in the conflict between the Timurids and the Uzbeks.

 Despite the Uzbek conquest of Badakhshan, it seems the northern part of Darvaz was able to maintain independence.

 During the 17th century, the ruler of Darvaz was Shah Qirghiz.
 Information regarding the length of his reign was disputed.
 Barthold writes that in 1638 the Uzbeks conquered Darvaz and executed the ruler, his brother Shah Gharib.
 In his stead, Shah Qirghiz became an independent ruler and reigned from 1638 to 1668.
 However, other sources report that Shah Qirghiz founded the new capital of Darvaz at Qal'ai Khumb in 1606–07.
 The capital had previously been located 6.5 kilometers to the northeast.

 However, most historians can agree that under his reign Darvaz became a powerful state.
-Reportedly Wakhan, Karategin, Roshan, Shughnan, and Wakhsh were under his suzerainty.
+Reportedly, Wakhan, Karategin, Roshan, Shughnan, and Wakhsh were under his suzerainty.
 Upon his death and during the 60-year long reign of his successor, Mahmud Shah, Wakhan and Shughnan-Roshan were able to declare their independence.

 The primary rival of Darvaz were the Yarid rulers of Badakhshan, who ruled the area from 1657.
 Multiple conflicts would be fought between the two over the region of Ragh, a semi-independent principality located along their border.
 During the reign of Mir Sultan Shah, ruler of Badakhshan from 1748 to 1768, Shah Yadgar was the Mir of Ragh.
 He previously submitted tribute to Darvaz but then switched his allegiance to Fayzabad.
-In response the Shahs of Darvaz led a punitive expedition against Ragh, but Mir Sultan Shah was able to provide aid to his vassal and expelled Darvaz's troops.
+In response the Shahs of Darvaz led a punitive expedition against Ragh, but Mir Sultan Shah was able to provide aid to his vassal and repulsed Darvaz's troops.